Nathan Healy

 Greeley Electricity Prices

-Colorado electricity rates have climbed from 13.1 cents per kWh in 2021 to 15.1 cents in 2024—a 15% increase in just three years.
-Greeley homeowners are feeling this impact on their monthly utility bills.
+Colorado’s electricity rate climbed from 13.1 cents per kWh in 2021 to 15.1 cents per kWh in 2024 — a roughly 15% increase in just three years.
+Xcel Energy serves most of the Greeley area, and like most utilities, its rates have trended upward.

 Price of Energy: Colorado vs National Average